LeonSKennedy-ResidentEvil6/Ebo_CLI_Project/README.md

+# TODO

+1. List the news
+2. User search news by keyword or category
+3. List the top 10 news objects from the news
+4. User chooses object
+5. Display more details about the object

 # EboCliProject

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/ebo_cli_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.